Dnipro: War and revolution

-In the November 1917 elections to the Russian Constituent Assembly, the Bolsheviks secured just under 18 per cent of the vote in the Governorate, compared to 46 per cent for the Ukrainian Socialist Revolutionaries and their allies.
-On 22 November 1917 the Revolutionary Council and the city Duma pledged their allegiance to the Tsentralna Rada.
-The Bolsheviks then left these organisations.
-During December, the situation in the city worsened with both sides preparing for military action.
+On the 25 November 1917 elections were held for the Russian Constituent Assembly.
+The Bolsheviks secured just under 18 per cent of the vote in the Governorate, compared to 46 per cent for the Ukrainian Socialist Revolutionaries and their allies.
+Two week before the all-Russian elections, there had been a military parade organized by the Yekaterinoslav Ukrainian Military Council in support of the proclamation of the Ukrainian People's Republic (in a still-to-be-determined union with Russia) by the Ukrainian Central Rada.
+When, on 22 November 1917, the Revolutionary Council and the city Duma pledged their allegiance to the Central Rada and the UPR, the Bolsheviks left these organisations and both sides in the city prepared for military action.

-On 26 December, the Bolsheviks defied an ultimatum from the Tsentralna Rada and after three days of fighting consolidated their control of the city.
+On 26 December, the Bolsheviks defied an ultimatum from the Central Rada and after three days of fighting consolidated their control of the city.
 On 12 February they declared Yekaterinoslav part of a Donetsk-Krivoy Rog Soviet Republic, but the following month, under the terms of the Treaty of Brest-Litovsk, conceded the territory to the German and Austrian-allied UPR.
 On 5 April 1918 the Imperial German army entered the city.
 Five hundred remaining Bolshevik Red Guards were publicly executed.

 A German military parade in Yekaterinoslav in spring 1918.

-The formal tenure of the UPR was brief: on 29 April 1918 intervention by the Central Powers saw the UPR replaced by the more pliant Ukrainian State or Hetmanate.
+The formal tenure of a formally sovereign UPR was brief: on 29 April 1918 intervention by the Central Powers saw the UPR replaced by the more pliant Ukrainian State or Hetmanate.
 On 18 May 1918 the Hetman of the Ukrainian State, Pavlo Skoropadskyi, ordered the previously nationalized enterprises returned to their former owners, and with the assistance of Austro-Hungarian troops the new authorities suppressed labor protest.

 On 23 December 1918, following their defeat by the Western Allies and after four days of insurgency within the city, German and Austro-Hungarian occupation forces withdrew.
 Four days later, Yekaterinoslav was stormed by the anarchist Revolutionary Insurgent Army of Ukraine (the Makhnovshchina), putting to flight forces loyal to the UPR's new Directorate.
 Over the course of the following year, city was to change hands several more times, contested between the UPR, the Whites (Armed Forces of South Russia), Nykyfor Hryhoriv's peasant insurgents, Makhnovshchina (who returned twice), and the Bolsheviks, who reorganised as the Red Army, finally secured the city on 30 December 1919.